bucketco/bucket-javascript-sdk/packages/cli/README.md

 ## Using in CI/CD Pipelines (Beta)

 The Bucket CLI is designed to work seamlessly in CI/CD pipelines.
-For automated environments where interactive login is not possible, use the `--api-key` option.
+For automated environments where interactive login is not possible, use the `--api-key` option, or specify the API key in `BUCKET_API_KEY` environment variable.

 ```bash
 # Generate types in CI/CD